xmos/lib_lin/examples/lin_demo/doc/rst/quickstart.rst

    #.
 Launch xTIMEcomposer and check that it is operating in online mode.
 Open the edit perspective (Window->Open Perspective->XMOS Edit).
    #.
 Locate the ``'LIN Bus demonstration application'`` item in the xSOFTip pane on the bottom left of the window and drag it into the Project Explorer window in the xTIMEcomposer.
 This will also cause dependent modules (in this case, module_lin) to be imported as well.
    #.
-Click on the app_lin_demo item in the Project Explorer pane then click on the build icon (hammer) in xTIMEcomposer.
+Click on the lin_demo item in the Project Explorer pane then click on the build icon (hammer) in xTIMEcomposer.
 Check the console window to verify that the application has built successfully.

 For help using xTIMEcomposer, try the xTIMEcomposer tutorial, which you can find by selecting Help->Tutorials from the xTIMEcomposer menu.